ja88a/onchain-fee-collection-reporting/README.md

 pnpm init:workspace
 ```

-You can refer to the [`package.json`](./package.json) scripts for the individual commands that are run by the above command.
+You can refer to the [`package.json`](./package.json) scripts to review each individual command.

 ### Environment variables

 If not already done via `pnpm init:workspace`, you can create a `.env` file in the root dir of the project, by copying the content of the `.env.sample` file.
 Then, set the environment variables according to your needs.

-This is an optional step since default values are set, none of the environment variables require to be explicitly set.
+This is an optional step since default values are set, i.e. none of the environment variables require to be explicitly set.

-Notice that the variable values in `.env` enable customizing the run configuration of the scraper and the fees reporter service: against a running MongoDB instance started from previous Docker Compose based launch, but also those are used by the services when ran individually, e.g. via a node CLI command like `pnpm start` ran in sub dir packages/*.
+Notice that the variable values in `.env` enable customizing the run configuration of the scraper and the fees reporter service: against a running MongoDB instance started from previous Docker Compose based launch, but also those are used by the services when ran individually, e.g. via a node CLI command like `pnpm start` ran in sub dirs `packages/*`.

 ## Running the Apps Locally